MicrosoftLearning/mslearn-ai-studio/Instructions/02b-multimodal.md

 This exercise takes approximately **30** minutes.

 > **Note**: This exercise is based on pre-release SDKs, which may be subject to change.
 Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.
+You may experience some unexpected behavior, warnings, or errors.

 ## Create an Azure AI Foundry project